Best wireless earbuds Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless earbuds you can buy in 2020.

 Sony's second ever pair of true wireless earbuds, the WF-1000XM3s offer solid and stable Bluetooth connectivity and stellar noise-cancelling, which is a clear cut above the competition.

 The fit is excellent, as is battery life and the all-important sound quality.
-They come with more tip sizes than most rivals, feature intuitive touch controls (though the absence of volume controls is a bit of shame) and sound wonderfully musical.
+They come with more tip sizes than most rivals, feature intuitive touch controls for playback and volume control and sound wonderfully musical.
 Despite their tiny proportions, there's a good sense of scale.
 Instruments sound natural and authentic, with plenty of detail and composure to the performance.

 You get six hours of playback as standard, while the case has enough power for an extra three charges, giving a total of 24 hours when using Bluetooth and noise-cancelling.
 Plus there's a fast-charge function: 10 minutes of charging breathes 90 minutes of life into these buds.